cheesejaguar/seren/README.md

 plugah-orchestrate run --mock
 ```

-Generated artifacts in the repo root:
+Generated artifacts in the repo root 📁:

 - questions.json
 - answers.json (if you used quickstart auto generation)